Welding: History

 The history of joining metals goes back several millennia.
 Fusion welding processes that join metals by melting them were not widely used in pre-industrial welding.
-Early welding techniques used pressure to join to the metals, often with heat not sufficient to fully melt the base metals.
+Early welding techniques used pressure to join the metals, often with heat not sufficient to fully melt the base metals.
 One notable exception was a technique to join sections of large statues.
 In Greek and Roman lost-wax casting, the statues were cast as smaller pieces and molten bronze was poured into the joints with temperatures sufficient to create fusion welds.

 The earliest known welding dates to the Bronze Age.
 Gold is soft enough to be pressure welded with little to no heat, and archaeologists have found small boxes made by pressure welding overlapping sheets of gold.
 In the Iron Age, Mediterranean societies developed forge welding.
 In forge welding, metal is heated to the point that it becomes soft enough for a blacksmith to hammer separate pieces together.
-Very early notable examples are the iron objects found with Tutankhamun including an iron headrest and dagger.
-The dagger was forged from meteoric iron at temperatures below 950 C. Typically, wrought iron is forged at around 1350 C. The ancient Greek historian Herodotus credits Glaucus of Chios with discovering "iron welding".
+Very early examples include the iron objects found with Tutankhamun including an iron headrest and dagger.
+The dagger was forged from meteoric iron at temperatures below 950 C.

+Iron metallurgy was independently developed at least twice: in Anatolia by 1800 BC and in China by around 900 BC.
+Typically, wrought iron is forged at around 1350 C. The ancient Greek historian Herodotus credits Glaucus of Chios with discovering "iron welding".
 Glaucus is known for an iron pedestal welded to hold a silver krater at Delphi.
+By the 7th century BCE, blast furnaces were developed in China, but the technology traveled westward only during the Islamic Golden Age.
+By the time they arrived in Europe, blast furnaces were being independently developed in modern-day Germany.